xailient-public/docs/docs/custom_models.md

 When the training is complete, you can build an SDK and install it on the targeted device.
 For more details on how to build an SDK, refer to [Build Deployable SDK](/en/latest/buildSdk/) section of the documentation

 For instructions on how to setup your device, install the SDK and run it, please refer to [Deploy You AI](/en/latest/installation/) section of the documentation.

+If your local machines doesn't meet the requirements for native installation we also offer Docker [Containers as a deployment option](https://xailient-docs.readthedocs.io/en/latest/container/).